godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 -----------------

-Godot uses the `metric <https://en.wikipedia.org/wiki/Metric_system>`__ system for everything.
-3D Physics and other areas are tuned for this, so attempting to use a different scale is usually a bad idea (unless you know what you are doing).
+Godot uses the `metric <https://en.wikipedia.org/wiki/Metric_system>`__ system for everything in 3D, with 1 unit being equal to 1 meter.
+Physics and other areas are tuned for this scale.
+Therefore, attempting to use a different scale is usually a bad idea (unless you know what you are doing).

 When working with 3D assets, it's always best to work in the correct scale (set your DCC to metric).
-Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating-point precision issues (and thus, glitches or artifacts) in delicate areas, such as rendering or physics, so make sure your artists always work in the right scale!
+Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating-point precision issues (and thus, glitches or artifacts) in delicate areas such as rendering or physics.
+Make sure your artists always work in the right scale!

 The Y coordinate is used for "up", though for most objects that need